Product Refinements and Introductions

 In addition to announcements for the Lightweight Titanium 7 and the Qmax Spectrometer, Questar ran a handful of other advertisements in the first few years of the 2000s.
 One summarized the multitude of purchase rationales the company had made for its signature telescope over the years: fine machining and optics, attention to detail, an overall high level of craftsmanship, the notion that a Questar could be a future heirloom that a buyer could hand down to the next generation, and so forth.
 The company then prodded its reader: you “know you want one and you know someday you’ll get one.
 But why wait?”

-The company made few other promotional appearances in amateur astronomy magazines.
+For the next few years, the company reran a few other promotions in amateur astronomy magazines.
 In the November 2003 issue of Astronomy, Questar ran its last advertisement in that publication.
 The following month, the company’s last full-page advertisement appeared in Sky and Telescope.
 Between January 2004 and May 2005, Questar published eleven more promotions there before ending its longstanding magazine advertising campaign altogether.

 Adoption and Influence